lavandesh/calculator-behavior-1/Division.md

 Then display 'divided number' as a result

-## Scenario: Interleaving of multiple operators
+## Scenario: Interleaving of operators

 Given the calculator is ON